 Well, evidence-based medicine backs up her claim that walking is a rudimentary and simple way to get exercise that shows incredible benefits.
 One mile of walking a day will help keep the doctor away.

 Walking has a powerful effect on preserving brain function and even growing certain areas of the brain (1).
 Walking between six and nine miles a week, or just one mile a day, reduced the risk of cognitive impairment over 13 years and actually increased the amount of gray matter tissue in the brain over nine years.

-Those participants who had an increase in brain tissue volume had a substantially reduced risk of developing cognitive impairment.
+Participants who had an increase in brain tissue volume also had a substantially reduced risk of developing cognitive impairment.
 Interestingly, the parts of the brain that grew included the hippocampus, involved with memory, and the frontal cortex, involved with short-term memory and executive decision making.
 There were 299 participants who had a mean age of 78 and were dementia free at the start of the trial.
 Imagine if you started earlier?

 In yet another study, moderate exercise reduced the risk of mild cognitive impairment with exercise begun in mid-to-late life (2).